With all the noise this game keeps making, I’m sure you have wondered if Playerunknown’s Battlegrounds for Mac will ever happen.

 It’s great when developers take the time to at least acknowledge that other platforms exist.
 Brendan Green himself did, and in spite of giving an answer we didn’t want to hear, there will be no more uncertainty surrounding it…

 Where does that leave us?
-It definitely sucks to miss on all the action, but instead of complaining because they won't take my money, I suggest you check the new Fortnite Battle Royale instead.
+It definitely sucks to miss on all the action, but instead of complaining because they won’t take my money, I suggest you check Fortnite Battle Royale instead.
+It’s not only the most popular game of the year by far, it’s also a generous free-to-play game that isn’t pay-to-win and officially supports MacOS.
+In fact, we tested the game on more than two dozen machines to help you figure out if you can run Fortnite on Mac.